 How to Make Mexican Cauliflower Rice

-Take a medium head of cauliflower, wash and cut into florets.
+Take a medium head of cauliflower, wash it well and cut into florets.

 In a large skillet over medium heat, add in half of the butter and olive oil, then sauté the onions and jalapeño pepper for a few minutes.

 Add in the garlic and continue to sauté for about 20 seconds, careful not to burn it.
 Add in the tomatoes and continue cooking for another minute.